Thymol: Uses

-Thymol during the 1910s was the treatment of choice for hookworm infection in the United States.
+During the 1910s, thymol was used for hookworm infection in the United States.
 People of the Middle East continue to use za'atar, a delicacy made with large amounts of thyme, to reduce and eliminate internal parasites.
 It is also used as a preservative in halothane, an anaesthetic, and as an antiseptic in mouthwash.
 When used to reduce plaque and gingivitis, thymol has been found to be more effective when used in combination with chlorhexidine than when used purely by itself.

-Thymol is also the active antiseptic ingredient in some toothpastes, such as Johnson & Johnson's Euthymol.
+Thymol is a fragrance ingredient in some cosmetics.
 Thymol has been used to successfully control varroa mites and prevent fermentation and the growth of mold in bee colonies.
-Thymol is also used as a rapidly degrading, non-persisting pesticide.
+Thymol is also used as a rapidly degrading, non-persisting pesticide, such as insecticides and fungicides which are leveraged in plant care products.
 Thymol can also be used as a medical disinfectant and general purpose disinfectant.
+Thymol is also used in the production of menthol through the hydrogenation of the aromatic ring.